General random walk in a random environment defined on Galton-Watson trees: Random walks in i.i.d. environment.

 \nin Our proof relies on the Mogulskii large deviations principle.

-We augment~$\Gcal$ by adjoining a parent $\parent{\rho}$ to the root $\rho$.
 We assume that $\bX$ is recurrent and find a contradiction.
-We then consider the behaviour of the random walk $\bX$ observed along any infinite line of descent $\s = [\parent{\r}, \infty)$.
+We consider the behaviour of the random walk $\bX$ observed along any infinite line of descent $\s = [\parent{\r}, \infty)$, if one exists.
 Such lines exist with positive probability, since~$b>1$.
 We call this restricted process $\bX\up$.
 Note that, by our assumption of recurrence, the process $\bX\up$ has the following transition probabilities:

 where we denote the successive vertices in~$\s$ by $\s_j$, $j\ge-1$, with $\s_0 := \r$ and $\s_{-1} :=\parent{\r}$.
-We define $T_{-1}$ to be the first time~$\mathbf{X}\up$ hits $\parent{\rho}$, and $T_{n}$ the first time the process hits~$\s_{n}$.
+We define $T_{-1}$ to be the first time~$\mathbf{X}\up$ hits $\parent{\r}$, and $T_{n}$ the first time the process hits~$\s_{n}$.
 Note that the $\bP$-distributions of $T_{-1}$ and $T_{n}$ are not affected by the choice of~$\s$.

 \begin{proposition} If \eq \limsup_{n \ti} \frac 1n \ln \mathbf{P}(T_{-1} > T_{n}) \ >\ -\ln b, \en then $\mathbf{X}$ is transient. \end{proposition}